 American Housing Survey Data Critical to Planning, Decision-Making and Market Research in Nation's Housing Sector

 WASHINGTON, Feb.
-22, 2011 /PRNewswire-USNewswire/ -- Homeowners in the Detroit metro area paid a median of $1,068 in monthly housing costs in 2009, compared with $762 for renters, according to data released today by the U.S. Census Bureau and the Department of Housing and Urban Development.
-Renters, however, typically paid a higher percentage of their household income on housing costs than did owners (31 percent compared with 21 percent).
+22, 2011 /PRNewswire-USNewswire/ -- Homeowners in the Seattle-Tacoma, Wash., metro area paid a median of $1,576 in monthly housing costs in 2009, compared with $1,019 for renters, according to data released today by the U.S. Census Bureau and the Department of Housing and Urban Development.
+Renters, however, typically paid a higher percentage of their household income on housing costs than did owners (30 percent compared with 23 percent).

 These figures come from the 2009 American Housing Survey (AHS), which provides extensive data on the quality and characteristics of the housing supply in selected metropolitan areas around the nation.
 Data for these areas are published on a rotating basis.
-In addition to Detroit, data were released today for the New York, Seattle, Philadelphia, Northern New Jersey, and Chicago metro areas.
+In addition to Seattle, data were released today for the New York, Chicago, Philadelphia, Northern New Jersey, and Detroit metro areas.

-Other highlights on occupied housing in the Detroit metro area include:
+Other highlights on occupied housing in the Seattle metro area include:

-- Thirty percent of homeowners owned did not have a mortgage.
+- Twenty-six percent of homeowners did not have a mortgage.

-- Ninety-five percent of homes reported having a smoke detector.
-In addition, 47 percent had a working carbon monoxide detector, 45 percent purchased or recharged a fire extinguisher in the last two years, and 4 percent had sprinkler systems in their homes.
-The percentage of homes with working carbon monoxide detectors, and those who purchased or recharged a fire extinguisher in the last two years are not statistically different.
+- Ninety-seven percent of homes reported having a smoke detector.
+In addition, 25 percent had a working carbon monoxide detector, 45 percent purchased or recharged a fire extinguisher in the last two years, and 9 percent had sprinkler systems in their homes.

-- Separate dining rooms were found in 53 percent of homes and usable fireplaces in 40 percent.
+- Separate dining rooms were found in 51 percent of homes and usable fireplaces in

-- The two most common home heating fuels used were piped gas (89 percent) and electricity (6 percent).
-Additionally, most units (89 percent) used a warm-air furnace for heating.
+- The two most common home heating fuels used were electricity (50 percent) and piped gas (41 percent).
+Additionally, most units (61 percent) used a warm-air furnace for heating.

-- More than one-quarter of households (28 percent) reported noise from traffic as a problem and 25 percent cited crime as a concern.
-Eighty-eight percent were satisfied with police protection in their communities.
+- About one-third of households (32 percent) reported noise from traffic as a problem and 24 percent cited crime as a concern.
+Ninety-one percent were satisfied with police protection in their communities.

-- The most common consideration for recent movers in choosing their neighborhood was convenience to friends or relatives (17 percent).
-In choosing their home, financial reasons (26 percent) was the most common reason cited.
+- The most common consideration for recent movers in choosing their neighborhood was convenience to a job (about one in four).
+In choosing their home, financial reasons (about one in four) was the most common reason cited.

-- Sixty-eight percent of occupied homes had three or more bedrooms, and 41 percent had two or more bathrooms.
+- Sixty-one percent of occupied homes had three or more bedrooms, and 52 percent had two or more bathrooms.

-- Only about seven in 10 occupied units had central air-conditioning.
+- Only 13 percent of occupied units had central air-conditioning.

 The U.S. Census Bureau conducts the American Housing Survey to update statistics for the Department of Housing and Urban Development.